olekuhlmann/CCT-Harmonics-Optimizer/README.md

     - The axis (and therefore the magnet) must span across the z-axis.
 This is the default in RAT.
 - The JSON file should contain a mesh calculation in the calculation tree.
 The optimizer will use the first mesh calculation found.

 - The JSON file should include custom CCT harmonics for all harmonics B1 to B10 (except for the main harmonic, e.g., B2 for a quadrupole) in the model tree.
-These harmonics will be optimized by the software.
+These custom harmonics will be optimized by the software.
     - The custom harmonics should be named B1, B2, ...
     - If there is a custom component for the main harmonic, it cannot be named B1/B2/...
     - The custom harmonics must have an 'amplitude' of 'constant' or 'linear' (further restrictions to this apply depending on the optimizer used).
     - All custom harmonics with the same number of poles should have the same name and scaling function parameters, ensuring they are optimized together (e.g. when there are different custom harmonics for the different layers of a CCT).
 - If the an Optimizer is to be used, skew harmonic components A1 to A10 need to be included with the same restrictions as the B harmonics.
 Additionally, these restrictions apply:
-    - Contrary to the B components, the skew harmonic component for the main component (e.g., A2 for a quadrupule) needs to be included here as well and named accordingly (e.g., 'A2').
+    - Contrary to the B components, the skew harmonic component for the main component (e.g., A2 for a quadrupole) needs to be included here as well and named accordingly (e.g., 'A2').
     - All skew harmonic components need to have an 'amplitude' of 'constant'.

 Place the JSON file of the magnet in the `data` directory.
-The JSON file will not be modified by the software.
+The original JSON file will not be modified by the software.
+All changes are made to a copy of the original file.

 Detailed logs of every run of the software are saved in the `logs` directory.